Parkinson’s Disease

 What is Parkinson’s Disease?

-Parkinson’s Disease is a neurodegenerative disease the affects the dopamine producing nerve cells in a specific area of the brain called the substantia nigra.
+Parkinson’s Disease is a neurodegenerative disease that affects the dopamine producing nerve cells in a specific area of the brain called the substantia nigra.

 Common symptoms of Parkinson’s Disease: